kimberly capron gonzalez

 When I was really young, I used to sit upstairs in my bedroom and make books.
 The first book I ever designed was called The Magic Spoon; the book was about a spoon that made all the food you made with it delicious.

-By the way, I’m writing this in first person because I find it extremely awkward to write about myself in third person.
-It’s just too weird.
 I grew up in South Florida.
 My family is from New York.
 I’m an East Coast lady all the way.

 I graduated from The University of Miami with a BS in Communications, and realized that broadcasting, in the traditional way, just wasn’t for me.
 But, I still loved cameras and communicating visually.
 (I obviously should have studied Graphic Design, nice work Guidance Counselors)